ErmirMehaj/flight-crew-management/README.md

 Flight ──1:N-> FlightCrewAssignment  ──N:1-> CrewMember
 ```

-`FlightPilotAssignment`/`FlightCrewAssignment` are explicit join entities (not `@ManyToMany`) so each assignment can carry its own role and timestamp — the standard pattern for a many-to-many relationship that needs metadata on the relationship itself.
+`FlightPilotAssignment`/`FlightCrewAssignment` are explicit join entities (not `@ManyToMany`) so each assignment can carry its own role and timestamp, the standard pattern for a many-to-many relationship that needs metadata on the relationship itself.

 ## Business rules